top of page

 On the other hand, if voters decide upon Option B (businesses), individuals would pay $0 despite it taking

-68 years to become debt-free.
-Without including additional spending cuts or other measures to reduce the timeframe, a sample bre
+For example, without including additional spending cuts or other measures, a sample bre

 Years